sambhuganesan/CayleyPy-RL-Environment/README.md

 | Buggy code | 3/4 (75%) | 38.0 | 0.53 | 0.40 |
 | Clean code | 4/4 (100%) | 32.25 | 0.62 | 0.62 |

-This pilot confirmed the gradient direction: clean code produced shorter solutions and higher solve rate on the same scrambles.
-Bug 4 cannot be meaningfully exercised on CPU.
+This pilot confirmed the direction of the benchmark signal under a small CPU-only setting: the clean implementation solved more scrambles and produced shorter solutions on the same sample.
+Bug 4 cannot be meaningfully exercised on CPU, so this pilot only probes part of the full task.

 ### Full Stage 2 against buggy code

-Using the CPU-local evaluation setting with 16 scrambles:
+Using the CPU-local evaluation setting with 16 scrambles, the buggy code
+produced:

 ```text
 solve_rate 0.750